 A significant source of error in an accurate sample-and-hold circuit is dielectric absorption in the hold capacitor.
 A mylar cap, for instance, may "sag back" up to 0.2% after a quick change in voltage.
-A long "soak" time is required before the circuit can be put back into the hold mode with this type of capacitor.
-Dielectrics with very low hysteresis are polystyrene, polypropylene, and Teflon, Other types such as mica and polycarbonate are not nearly as good.
-Ceramic is unusable with > 1% hysteresis.
+A long "soak" time is required before the circuit can be put back in the hold mode with this type of capacitor.
+Dielectrics with very low hysteresis are polystyrene, polypropylene, and teflon.
+Other types such as mica and polycarbonate are not nearly as good.
+Ceramic is unusable with >1% hysteresis.
 The advantage of polypropylene over polystyrene is that it extends the maximum ambient temperature from 85°C to 100°C. The hysteresis relaxation time constant in polystyrene, for instance, is 10-50ms.
 If A-to-D conversion can be made within 1ms, hysteresis error will be reduced by a factor of ten.

-DC Zeroing
+DC ZEROING

-DC zeroing is accomplished by connecting the offset adjust pin to the wiper of a $1 k\Omega$ potentiometer which has one end tied to V+ and the other end tied through a resistor to ground.
-The resistor should be selected to give $\pm 0.6 mA$ through the $1 k\Omega$ potentiometer.
+DC zeroing is accomplished by connecting the offset adjust pin to the wiper of a 1k α potentiometer which has one end tied to V+ and the other end tied through a resistor to ground.
+The resistor should be selected to give 0.6mA through the 1k α potentiometer.